GYukai/YuLan-Mini/post_train/README.md

 ## 6. Evaluation

-We are releasing the evaluation data generated from our YuLan-Mini post-trained models tested on various benchmark tasks.
+We are releasing the evaluation data generated from our YuLan-Mini-Instruct post-trained models tested on various benchmark tasks.
 This is in line with our approach during pre-training.

-To show the performance of YuLan-Mini, We conduct a comparative analysis of YuLan-Mini alongside other models of comparable size and capability.
+To show the performance of YuLan-Mini-Instruct, We conduct a comparative analysis of YuLan-Mini-Instruct alongside other models of comparable size and capability.
 To the extent possible, we evaluate the performance of other models ourselves and compare the results with the reported numbers, selecting the best score.

 We utilize the metrics outlined in following table, where higher scores are consistently preferred.